mkdatz14/pet-name-hcp-management/README.md

 - `sensitive`: Optional boolean.
 Defaults to `false`.

 Variable sets are best for shared, stable values.
 User-provided values that change per deployment should still be handled by the deployment workflow or workspace-specific variables, because variable set values are persistent.

+## Registry module tagging note

+For `tfe_registry_module`, HCP Terraform requires `branch` to be unset when `tag_prefix` is configured.
+If both are set, updates can fail with "VCS branch must be empty to enable tags".